 A federal law that provides limitations on what debt collectors can say or do when collecting certain types of consumer debt (B2C collections).
-The FDCPA prohibits debt collection companies from using abusive, unfair or deceptive practices to collect debts from a debtor.
+The FDCPA prohibits debt collection agencies from using abusive, unfair or deceptive practices to collect debts from a debtor.
 The FDCPA does not cover business debts.

 If a consumer sends a written dispute or request for verification within 30 days of receiving the notice, then the debt collector must either mail the consumer the requested verification information or cease collection efforts altogether.

 A debt collector cannot:

 - Continue to call a debtor after they notify them to stop contacting them.
 But this does not prevent the debt collector from pursuing other legal ways to collect money including a lawsuit or reporting negative information to a credit reporting company ( Like Equifax, Experian or Transunion).

 - If a debtor has requested a collection agency to validate the debt, yet they are being contacted or being pushed hard for debt collection during the validation period.

 - Calling a debtor before 8:00 A.M and after 9:00 P.M. local time is prohibited.